Tuning Cross-stream Lift in Viscoelastic Shear: Distinct Hydrodynamic Signatures of Force-bearing and Force-free Mechanisms: First order contributions to lift and drag

 where $\bten{\Pi}^{(0Q)}$ is evaluated in terms of $\IB{v}^{(0)}$.
 Next, by taking divergence on both sides we obtain an equation governing pressure component:

-Here, $f_i(r)$ are known coefficients detailed in Appendix.
-Based on the structure of these seven non-homogeneous terms, an ansatz for $p^{(1Q)}$ is constructed with unknown coefficients $g_i(r)$.
+Here, $f_i(r)$ are known coefficients detailed in Appendix B. Based on the structure of these seven non-homogeneous terms, an ansatz for $p^{(1Q)}$ is constructed with unknown coefficients $g_i(r)$.
 Substituting this ansatz into Eq.~(\ref{eq:p1Q-GE}) yields seven second-order ordinary differential equations in $g_i(r)$, which are solved to obtain the particular and homogeneous solutions for $p^{(1Q)}$.

 where the coefficients $g_i(r)$ comprise homogeneous and particular components.
 The integration constants of the homogeneous component remain undetermined at this stage and are resolved concurrently with the velocity field upon enforcement of the boundary conditions.
-Substitution of the quadratic pressure field into Eq.~\eqref{eq:quad GE} yields $\nabla^2 \IB{v}^{(1Q)} = \nabla p^{(1Q)}-\nabla\cdot\bten{\Pi}^{(0Q)}$, where the right-hand side has a tensorial structure with known coefficients $h_i (r)$.
-This facilitates an ansatz for $\IB{v}^{(1Q)}$ with unknown coefficients in $g_i (r)$.
-Following the similar procedure as pressure field, we substitute the ansatz in $\nabla^2 \IB{v}^{(1Q)}$.
-This results in a system of straightforward ordinary differential equations in $h_i(r)$, whose solution yields the particular and homogeneous solutions, where the latter is determined using the application of boundary condition Eq. (\ref{eq:model_eq_first}) and continuity equation.
+Substitution of the quadratic pressure field into Eq.~\eqref{eq:quad GE} yields $\nabla^2 \IB{v}^{(1Q)} = \nabla p^{(1Q)}-\nabla\cdot\bten{\Pi}^{(0Q)}$, \ms{where the right-hand side has a tensorial structure with coefficients $h_i (r)$, which comprise of: $g_i(r)$, its derivatives, and fully known functions from the expansion of $\nabla \cdot \bten{\Pi}^{(0Q)}$.
+This facilitates an ansatz for $\IB{v}^{(1Q)}$ with unknown coefficients in $j_i (r)$}.
+Following the similar procedure as pressure field, we substitute the ansatz in $\nabla^2 \IB{v}^{(1Q)}$. \ms{This results in a system of straightforward ordinary differential equations in $j_i(r)$}, whose solution yields the particular and homogeneous solutions, where the latter is determined using the application of boundary condition Eq. (\ref{eq:model_eq_first}) and continuity equation.
 We obtain the quadratic velocity correction as:

 The co-rotational component is governed by:

 Following the similar approach as above, we obtain the pressure contribution as: